 The graph shown above would no longer be a tree if any edge were removed, because it would no longer be connected.
-The graph would also not remain a tree if any edge were added between two of its vertices, because then it would contain a cycle.
+The graph would also not remain a tree if any edge were added, because then it would contain a cycle.
 Furthermore, note that there is a unique path between every pair of vertices.
 These features of the example tree are actually common to all trees.

-Theorem 8.
+Theorem 5.
 Every tree T = (V, E) has the following properties: